WWE 2K16

-WWE 2K16 is a professional wrestling video game developed by Yuke's and published by 2K Sports for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
+WWE 2K16 is a professional wrestling video game developed by Yuke's and published by 2K for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
 It is the sequel to WWE 2K15, and was succeeded by WWE 2K17.
 It was released on October 27, 2015, in North America and on October 30, 2015, in Europe, while being released on PC on March 11, 2016.
+It was the last game that released during the Reality Era.

 Gameplay

 Roster

 2K announced on their social media accounts that WWE 2K16 will feature the "largest roster in the game's history", featuring over 120 unique playable characters, nearly double the 67 that were in last year's game.
 A developer for the game then clarified that the 120 unique playable characters count does not include potential DLC, and that all 120 characters are included and will be released with the game.
 2K revealed that despite "push(ing) as hard as we could" to include them, for "various reasons," Sasha Banks, Charlotte, Becky Lynch, and Bayley (the Four Horsewomen of NXT) will not be in the game or included as DLC.
-2K also revealed that WWE denied them the inclusion of Cody Rhodes as himself in the game, though he was included as his Stardust gimmick.
 Hulk Hogan was announced as being part of the game, but was cut late in development due to the release of controversial racial statements he had made previously.
 2K16 features 26 wrestling superstars making their WWE games franchise debut.

 Visuals and audio

-The commentary team has been expanded to three members, with John "Bradshaw" Layfield joining the returning Michael Cole and Jerry "The King" Lawler.
+The commentary team has been expanded to three members, with John "Bradshaw" Layfield joining the returning Michael Cole and Jerry Lawler.
 Jim Ross returns to call matches alongside Lawler in the Steve Austin showcase.
 The game features new cloth physics and animations, creating more realistic attire.
 The variety of the crowd has been improved as well.
 Hair physics and sweat features have been improved.
-In the PS3 and Xbox 360 versions, only Michael Cole and Jerry "The King" Lawler are present for commentary outside of Showcase mode.
+In the PS3 and Xbox 360 versions, which follows the same gameplay blueprint from WWE 2K14, only Michael Cole and Jerry Lawler are present for commentary outside of Showcase mode.
 WWE 2K16 features a licensed soundtrack that consists of twelve songs, as well as users, can use entrance theme song of superstar/Diva to be played in the menu.

 Game modes

 2K Showcase

-The 2K Showcase mode also returns, with the showcase detailing the career of the cover star "Stone Cold" Steve Austin, from his King of the Ring 1996 matchup against Jake "The Snake" Roberts to his WrestleMania XIX matchup against The Rock.
-A second showcase becomes available only with purchase of the 'Hall of Fame' DLC pack, a collection of classic matches featuring each of the WWE Hall of Fame Class of 2015 entrants (excluding Celebrity Wing recipient, Arnold Schwarzenegger), from "The Macho Man" Randy Savage VS. Jake "The Snake" Roberts at This Tuesday in Texas to The Outsiders (Kevin Nash and Scott Hall) VS. Harlem Heat (Booker T and Stevie Ray at WCW Halloween Havoc 1996), including a fictional match between Alundra Blaze VS. Paige at WrestleMania 31.
+The 2K Showcase mode also returns, with the showcase detailing the career of the cover star "Stone Cold" Steve Austin, from his King of the Ring 1996 matchup against Jake Roberts in the final match of the 1996 King of the Ring tournament, to his WrestleMania XIX matchup against The Rock.
+A second showcase becomes available only with purchase of the 'Hall of Fame' DLC pack, a collection of classic matches featuring each of the WWE Hall of Fame Class of 2015 entrants (excluding Celebrity Wing recipient, Arnold Schwarzenegger) in order, from Randy Savage VS. Jake Roberts at This Tuesday in Texas to The Outsiders (Kevin Nash and Scott Hall) VS. Harlem Heat (Booker T and Stevie Ray) at WCW Halloween Havoc 1996, including a fictional match between Alundra Blaze VS. Paige at the WrestleMania 31 arena.